Orthmox/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-9-divide_and_rule script prints the result of POWER divided by DIVIDE 10-love_exponent_breath script prints the result of BREATH to the power LOVE 11-binary_to_decimal script converts a binary number to decimal
+9-divide_and_rule script prints the result of POWER divided by DIVIDE 10-love_exponent_breath script prints the result of BREATH to the power LOVE 11-binary_to_decimal script converts a binary number to decimal 12-combinations script prints all possible combinations of a to z except oo